Why Do Agents Go To Writers’ Conferences?

 Adjectives are not your friends.
 They’re like crabgrass.
 They’re like weeds.
 They’re like too much salt.
 I know this is advice you’ve heard before, but before submitting a manuscript to a publisher, please go through it one more time and clean it up.
 You probably don’t even notice them anymore, but to a professional editor they’ll jangle like an off-key voice in an otherwise competent choir.

-If you have a manuscript you want to submit, feel free to send it our way.
+Thinking of submitting a manuscript?
+Feel free to send it our way.